Feed the Children: Reception

-Charity Navigator gives Feed the Children 4/4 stars with an "Accountability and Transparency" rating of 97, and an "Overall" rating of 92.25.
-GuideStar, a Charity Navigator partner, awards Feed the Children its Platinum Seal of Transparency for "voluntarily and publicly sharing information about how they measure their progress and results."

 Feed the Children is accredited by the BBB Wise Giving Alliance.

 The organization is a member of InterAction, an alliance of international NGOs and partners in the United States.

 Controversy

 Feed the Children's financial and spending practices have long attracted scrutiny and at one point, prompted the American Institute of Philanthropy (AIP) to label FTC the "Most Outrageous Charity in America".
-Based on the rating criteria used by the AIP, in 2008, Feed the Children spent only 21–23% of its cash budget of $125 million on charitable programs, compared to 63-65% on fundraising, including 54% on TV, radio and direct mail/postage.
+Based on the rating criteria used by the AIP, in 2008, Feed the Children spent only 21–23% of its cash budget of $125 million on charitable programs, compared to 63–65% on fundraising, including 54% on TV, radio and direct mail/postage.
 This was a slight improvement from 2005 when 18% FTC's cash budget was spent on charitable programs and 60% on TV, radio and mail advertisements.
 Feed the Children and others contest the reliability of AIP's rating method for not taking "gifts in kind" which are included by most other established charity rating organizations, into account.
 The AIP has speculated Feed the Children's charitable footprint is exaggerated due to the value their non-cash distributions being inflated; an allegation that has at times been echoed by Feed the Children's own auditors.

 Former U.S. congressman J.C.
-Watts Jr. served as Feed the Children's President and CEO from February 2016 until his termination in November 2016.
+Watts Jr. served as Feed the Children's president and CEO from February 2016 until his termination in November 2016.
 In April 2017, Watts filed a wrongful termination suit against Feed the Children and its board of directors claiming financial mismanagement at the charity.
 Watts claimed that although he repeatedly brought these issues to the attention of the board of directors, including his concern some of the unspecified irregularities constituted criminal misconduct, no action was taken, forcing him to report the organization to the Oklahoma Attorney General's Office - which then launched a formal investigation.
 The Attorney General at the time was Mike Hunter, Watt's Chief of Staff from 1995 to 1999 when Watts was in Congress.
-Watts told a board member of this on November 3, 2016 in a conversation in which the organization claims Watts' stated he would "either get a new board of directors or the organization could get a new CEO".
+Watts told a board member of this on November 3, 2016, in a conversation in which the organization claims Watts' stated he would "either get a new board of directors or the organization could get a new CEO".
 Watts was terminated during a special board meeting held on November 4, 2016.
 Watts' lawsuit alleges the special board meeting was called to terminate him in retaliation, while the organization claims the meeting was already scheduled to address internal complaints and concerns regarding Watts' performance and conduct.